burja8x/relay/README.md

 - **History** In this tab you can view the communication history (sniff, mole, proxy).
 - **Logs** When you start a relay attack, this tab is the most useful, it shows communication and all events...

-You can easily change tag information (UID, ATQA, SAK, ATS) in the user interface.
-You can also change the rest of the communication, if you don't know the block numbers and CRC, you can use a later "X" in these places.
-This allows any character to be in that position.

 ### Install the required dependencies

 `sudo apt-get install libbz2-dev libreadline-dev clang binutils tmux gcc-arm-none-eabi`

-If you are missing some default tool, you can find other dependencies on the "Iceman Fork - Proxmark3" Github page.
+If you are missing some default tools, you can find other dependencies on the "Iceman Fork - Proxmark3" Github page.

 ### Compile and upload